-The addition of a pet to the family is the beginning of a great adventure.
+Adding a new pet to the family is the beginning of a great adventure.
 Here’s why adopting a dog is the way to go, and everything you need to know about dog adoption in Singapore.

-After all, a dog is a man’s (or child’s) best friend and studies show that the simple act of petting a dog leads to lower blood pressure, less stress, and a longer life.
-Knowing where to get your new pet however can be a bit trickier, so we’ve put together the ultimate Guide to Adopting a Dog in Singapore that’ll have you ready to welcome your new pooch into the fam in no time!
+A dog is a man’s (or child’s) best friend and studies show that the simple act of petting a dog leads to a healthier heart, improved mental well-being, and a longer life.
+Knowing where to get your new pet can be a bit trickier, however, so we’ve put together the ultimate Guide to Dog Adoption in Singapore that’ll have you ready to welcome your new pooch into the fam in no time!

 Is my family ready for a dog?

 How do you know when you’re ready to adopt or buy a pooch?
-We spoke to dog behaviourist Marie Choo from D.O.G.S (Dog Owners Guidance Support) and Ricky Yeo, founder of Action for Singapore Dogs to suss out some important considerations you need to keep in mind, mama.
+We spoke to dog behaviourist Marie Choo from D.O.G.S (Dog Owners Guidance Support) and dog trainer Ricky Yeo, founder of Action for Singapore Dogs, to suss out some important considerations you need to keep in mind about dog adoption in Singapore.

 1. Family and home planning